sisl/dmubook-errata/README.md

 * Ch.
 7: references 12, 15, 38, and 63 should have "POMDPS" and "MDPS" changed to "POMDPs" and "MDPs" (Zongzhang Zhang)
 * Eq.
 6.31: should be $\sum_s b(s) \sum_{s'} O(o \mid s', a)T(s' \mid s, a)$ (Junzi Zhang)

-This item will be fixed in a later printing:
+These item will be fixed in a later printing:

 * Alg.
 4.1: U should have \pi as a superscript everywhere (Benjamin Antin)
 * Eq.
 4.24 and 4.27: The rightmost Ta should be transposed (Tim Wheeler)